The Journey, Pt. 1

 The Journey, Pt.
-1 is a compilation album by the English rock band the Kinks, It was released on 24 March 2023.
+1 is a compilation album by the English rock band the Kinks, released on 24 March 2023.
 A second part was released later in 2023, and a third and final part was released on 11 July 2025.

 Background

 The Journey, Pt.
 1 is one of the three albums released in celebration of the Kinks' 60th anniversary.
 The compilation was created to "reflect the trials and tribulations of their journey through life together as a band since 1963".
 The compilation is split into four sides, those being: Side 1: "Songs about becoming a man, the search for adventure, finding an identity and a girl", side 2 is "Songs of ambition achieved, bitter taste of success, loss of friends, the past comes back and bites you in the back-side", side 3 is "Days and nights of a lost soul, songs of regret and reflection of happier times", and side 4 is "A new start, a new love, but have you really changed?
 Still haunted by the quest and the girl".